Md. could spring forward permanently with daylight saving time bill

 The first U.S. daylight saving time was observed for energy conservation for seven months between 1918 and 1919 and year round between 1942 and 1945, during World War I and World War II.

-But a 1974 report by the U.S. Department of Transportation found the energy savings minimal, and a 2008 Department of Energy study found a total primary energy consumption reduction of 0.02%, according to the state legislative analysis.
+But a 1974 report by the U.S. Department of Transportation found that energy savings was minimal, and a 2008 Department of Energy study found a total primary energy consumption reduction of 0.02%, according to the state legislative analysis.

 Between 2015 and 2019, 39 states introduced legislation to abolish the observance, with many states seeking to keep their clocks set one hour ahead, according to data from the Congressional Research Service cited in the legislative analysis.